-The Devonian Period of the Paleozoic Era lasted from 417 million years ago to 354 million years ago.
+The Devonian Period has been commonly referred to as the age of fish.
+Fish really do dominate the oceans during this time period but it is misleading.
+So much else happens: Plants and animals begin to colonize the land, reefs are being built, continents crash into each other, and mountains form to name a few.
+So let's take a look at the details.
+This fourth Period of the Paleozoic Era lasted from 417 million years ago to 354 million years ago.
 It is named for Devon, England where the old red sandstone of the Devonian was first studied.

 During the Devonian there were important changes in the land masses on the globe.
 North America and Europe had collided forming a large continent called Euramerica.
 This caused the formation of the Appalachian Mountain Range.
 The other large land mass was Gondwana.
 It was made up of South America, Africa, Antarctica, India and Australia.
 These two large land masses lay close to one another near the equator.